Deaf education: Issues

 Two general methods of deaf education are manualism and oralism.
 Manualism is instruction using sign language, and oralism uses spoken language.
 Although controversy has existed since the early eighteenth century about which method is more effective, many deaf-educational facilities attempt to integrate both approaches.
 The National Association of the Deaf advocates a bilingual approach, to best support deaf students in their education.

 There are also disputes over which form of schooling is best for children who are deaf.
 Some say that mainstream schooling with other non-deaf students is the best because it prepares students for the real world where there is a mix of both hearing and deaf people.
 While others say that sending their child to a deaf school is the better option because it surrounds their child with other students who are like them.
 Neither is better than the other and it is important to keep in mind that what is best for one child probably will not be the same for another.

+The issues surrounding the education of deaf and hard of hearing students are unique and complex.
+Students must have access to full communication in the educational setting so they can learn and thrive.
+Federal and state education laws also play a role in ensuring that deaf and hard-of-hearing students receive a quality education.